Rainbow-Dreamer/SfPlayer/README.md

 In the `Instrument` box, the instrument names are the actual preset name of the corresponding program in the SoundFont file you use to play, while the instrument names in the `Instrument` box are the corresponding program names of the General MIDI standard.

 For modulation of the MIDI file, you can enter modes like `C major` in the `From mode` and `to Mode` entry box, the note name supports both uppercase and lowercase, sharp and flat, but you need to make sure to have a space between the note name and the mode name.
 The supported modes are defined in `packages/musicpy/database.py` as the parameter `scaleTypes`, you can customize the supported modes by adding the new mode with the mode name and the intervals.

+### Playlist

+You can choose a directory to play a random MIDI file from the directory.

 ### Messages